am610/Firecrown_LOCAL/README.md

 Sampling details are set in .ini file

 An example script to submit job in CORI with these inputs is stored in `submit_job.sh`

+The output is stored in `output` directory.
+For plots and visualization, the `Firecrown_PLOT.ipynb` can be consulted.